 Emma Bucklan – Research Technician

-Emma received her bachelor’s degree in Biology from Duke University in 2021, where she also spent several years in the lab of Gustavo M. Silva studying the role of ubiquitination in the cellular response to oxidative stress.
+Emma received their bachelor’s degree in Biology from Duke University in 2021, where they also spent several years in the lab of Gustavo M. Silva studying the role of ubiquitination in the cellular response to oxidative stress.
 Outside of the lab, Emma can be found writing piano music, creating films, playing video games, or making science jokes.

 Carl Manner – Research Technician